 From birth to 4 years and further, children develop their self-regulation, learning it through interactions and with the guidance of adults.
 Actually, kind and responsive interactions with the caregiver are essential in this matter and are part of the “Co-regulation” strategy that teaches self-control.
 This strategy aims to provide the support, guidance, and modeling needed for children to understand, express, and regulate their own feelings and actions.
 It involves consistent and sympathetic responses with enough support and encouragement.
 But what can you expect from your little one at each stage?
 And how can you help him with co-regulation?

 At the very beginning babies have almost no self-control.
 They act naturally according to their feelings and needs, and are too dependent on their caregivers to be able to co-regulate.
 What can you do at this stage?
-You can teach your son how to soothe himself, how to wait even just for a little bit, and you can help him by making transitions smooth.
-Make sure to stay calm yourself, this will make him feel safe when he is frustrated.
+You can teach your child how to soothe themselves, how to wait even just for a little bit, and you can help them by making transitions smooth.
+Make sure to stay calm yourself, this will make them feel safe when they are frustrated.
 At this point, it’s very important that you have responsive and caring interactions with your little one, as these will be the foundations for later development of self-regulation.
 Why?
-With time he will learn that whenever he needs it, you’ll be there to offer support, and he’ll trust that you’ll take care of him.
+With time they will learn that whenever they need it, you’ll be there to offer support, and they’ll trust that you’ll take care of them.

 Keep in mind that it’s not till the age of 42 to 48 months that children actually have the ability to control their impulses and emotions, and resist their desire to do something prohibited.
 Having real expectations can also help you feel less frustrated!

 Continue helping your child develop self-control through co-regulation.
 If you want to know more about this or need more tips on how to foster self-regulation in your little one, be sure to check out these pages!